- Invented a permanent wave machine that added curl to straight hair and could be used to straighten curly hair

 Her First Salon

-Upon graduation, she opened a beauty salon on South State Street in Chicago.
+Upon graduation, Margaret Stewart-Joyner (1896-1994) opened a beauty salon on South State Street in Chicago.
 She soon became sought after for her skill at setting the Marcel wave, a flat, ribbony crimp (a hair style eventually made famous by jazz singer Josephine Baker; 1906-1975).

 One day her mother-in-law asked Marjorie to set her hair with the Marcel wave.
 Marjorie was the first to admit that she was unsuccessful: “She looked like an accident going somewhere to happen,” Marjorie is quoted as saying in a chapter about Marjorie Joyner in Beverly Lowry’s book, Her Dream of Dreams: The Rise and Triumph of Madame C.J.
 Walker.